SETUPS

 - Very strong athletes may prefer the Crossbow Cam

-Tap to view counterweight setup options for the ISOLATOR.
+Tap to view counterweight setup options with different setups for the ISOLATOR.

 ›

-Tap to view counterweight setup options for the ISOLATOR.
+Tap to view counterweight setup options with different setups for the ISOLATOR.

 Isolator Counterweight — Rear Upright Trolley